User Management

 This guide discusses the rights available to users, and how the local SiteWorks Administrator can add additional users to the system or remove those who may have stepped down.

 It is important to note that a User may be able to view a range of information held by the u3a, including contact details.
-Hence, any prospective User, in particular Administrators and Editors, should be fully aware of the u3a’s data protection policy and GDPR.
+Hence, any prospective Administrators or Editors should be fully aware of the u3a’s data protection policy and GDPR.

 Summary of User Roles and Access Right #